shangyuj/2200-messed-up/index.md

 ![image](https://github.com/user-attachments/assets/160d0df1-5f8f-476e-85a0-4d1ca3675bd1)

+### Sentences for Practice:
+- To win the game was their ultimate goal.

+- She asked me to help her with the project.

+- He struggled to find the right solution in time.

+- The plan is to implement the new policy by next month.

+- I want them to complete the assignment today.

+- The opportunity to learn a new language excited her.

+- To save time, we decided to take a shortcut.

 ## Extra Credit Assignment
 You have a chance to earn 5 more points in your final grade (equal to one or two steps up in your letter grade).
 Find details on [Canvas](https://canvas.iastate.edu/courses/113318/assignments/2408698).